erlang/otp/erts/lib_src/yielding_c_fun/README.md

 YCF features that are useful when implementing yielding Erlang NIFs and BIFs:

- * YSF automatically generates a destroy function for each yieldable function.
+ * YCF automatically generates a destroy function for each yieldable function.
 The destroy function frees resources that are used by a suspended function.
 The destroy function is useful when a suspended function needs to abort (e.g., when the Erlang process that invoked